 Yes, you will see day traders over social media highlighting their huge wins.
 But chances are, you won’t be able to replicate their success.

-Go ahead and hunt for unicorns with a small portion of your investments to try and get rich quick.
-However, for the vast majority of us, the real wealth will be gained by making long-term investments.
+For the vast majority of us, the real wealth will be gained by making long-term investments.

 Resist FOMO if you can!
 Let me leave you with my favorite day trading commercial by E*Trade, which also rigged the system by halting trades in name like GME.
 It encapsulates a day trader’s motions perfectly.
 May good fortune be with you!